Jim Kaat: Baseball career

-In 1974, he would set a record for largest gap between 20-win seasons at eight, a mark not surpassed until David Cone broke the mark in 1998.
-Kaat recorded his third 20-win season in 1975, when he pitched to a 20–14 record with a 3.11 ERA.
-This was also the only year of his career in which he received votes for the Cy Young Award, finishing fourth.
-Although Kaat would pitch a few games a year out of the bullpen over the course of his career, he was primarily a starting pitcher until 1979, when he became a relief pitcher in a season which he split between the Philadelphia Phillies and New York Yankees.
-He had been traded with Mike Buskey from the Chicago White Sox to the Phillies for Dick Ruthven, Alan Bannister and Roy Thomas on December 10, 1975.
-With the St. Louis Cardinals in 1982, Kaat earned his only World Series ring, working in four games out of the bullpen in the 1982 World Series.
+In 1974, he went 21–13, setting a record for largest gap between 20-win seasons at eight, a mark that stood until broken by David Cone in 1998.
+Kaat recorded his third 20-win season in 1975, when he posted a 20–14 record and 3.11 ERA while throwing 303.2 innings at the age of 36; an All-Star and Gold Glove winner, he finished fourth in the Cy Young Award voting.

+Kaat was primarily a front of the rotation starting pitcher until 1979 (when he turned 40 in his 21st season), twice leading the AL in starts, with 42 in 1965 and 41 in 1966.
+He became a relief pitcher that season, split between the Philadelphia Phillies and the New York Yankees, following three up and down years in the Phillies rotation for the (where he'd arrived in an off-season trade from the Chicago White Sox with Mike Buskey in exchange for Dick Ruthven, Alan Bannister and Roy Thomas on December 10, 1975).
+After just three games split between starting and relieving in Philadelphia, he was purchased by New York, which used him 40 times, 39 in relief.
+Transitioning into a specialist short reliever, Kaat pitched four more years and appeared in 180 games, 167 out of the bullpen.
+He earned his only World Series ring with the St. Louis Cardinals in 1982, working in four games in relief in the 1982 World Series.

-Kaat was an All-Star three times (1962, 1966, 1975), and won the Gold Glove Award for defensive skill a record 16 consecutive times (1962–1977).
-His record for career Gold Gloves by a pitcher is now second to Greg Maddux's 18.
+Kaat appeared in 898 games, started 625, and threw for 4,530.1 innings.
+He was an All-Star three times (1962, 1966, 1975), and won the Gold Glove Award for defensive skill a record 16 consecutive times (1962–1977).
+His record for career Gold Gloves by a pitcher later fell to Greg Maddux's 18.
 Kaat used the same baseball glove for 15 seasons.

 In 1983, he became the last major league player to have played in the 1950s and the last player for the original Washington Senators to retire.
 Kaat is one of only 29 players in baseball history to date to have appeared in Major League games in four decades.
 At the time of his retirement, Kaat's 25-year career was the longest of any pitcher in major league history.
-He is now third all-time, behind Nolan Ryan's 27 seasons and Tommy John's 26 campaigns.
-Kaat also set a 20th-century record by playing during the administrations of seven U.S. Presidents – Dwight D. Eisenhower, John F. Kennedy, Lyndon B. Johnson, Richard M. Nixon, Gerald R. Ford, Jr., Jimmy Carter, and Ronald Reagan.
+He is now third all-time, behind Nolan Ryan's 27 years and Tommy John's 26.

+Kaat also set a 20th-century record by playing during the administrations of seven U.S. Presidents — Dwight D. Eisenhower, John F. Kennedy, Lyndon B. Johnson, Richard M. Nixon, Gerald R. Ford, Jr., Jimmy Carter, and Ronald Reagan.
 This mark was equaled by Nolan Ryan when he retired after the 1993 season, the first year of the administration of Bill Clinton.